-A simple canvas to create an effective and aligned hypothesis for your creative task
+A simple canvas to create an effective and aligned hypothesis for your creative work

 But in order to be effective for a business — that is, to save resources, accelerate goals and affect customer behaviors — it needs to include a few elements that are not part of the "scientific hypothesis".